ugate/sqler/jsdocp/tutorial/1-manual.md

   // start a transaction
   tx = await mgr.db.fin.beginTransaction();

-  // set the transaction ID on the execution options
+  // set the transaction on the execution options
   // so the company/account SQL execution is invoked
   // within the same transaction scope coOpts1.transaction = tx;